Home > Benefits > Housing Benefit > Change of circumstances

 Housing Benefit - change of circumstances

-You need to tell us straight away about any change that could affect your Housing Benefit.
-You need to complete a form or tell us in writing and provide proof of the change.
+You need to tell us straight away about any change that could affect your Council Tax Support or Housing Benefit.

 You must tell us even if you have told another agency, for example the Department for Work and Pensions (DWP) or the Pension Service.

-• Changes in wages, maintenance, works pensions, tax credits and so on.
+• changes in wages, maintenance payments, works pensions and so on

-• If you start or stop getting Employment and Support Allowance.
+• if you start or stop getting Income Support, Jobseeker’s Allowance, Employment and Support Allowance or Universal Credit

 People who live with you